-The problem most commonly known as "nearest neighbor search" is a fundamental computational problem in computer vision, graphics, data mining, machine learning, and many other fields.
-The problem is defined as such:

-Just as an example, consider a simple k-nearest neighbor classifier which, for each point decides it's class by the a majority vote over its neighbors classes.
+Nearest neighbor search is a fundamental computational building block in computer vision, graphics, data mining, machine learning, and many other subfields.
+As an example, consider a simple k-nearest-neighbor-classifier which, for each point predicts its class by the a majority vote over its neighbors' classes.
 As simplistic as this classifier sounds, it actually performs very well in many scenarios.

 Figure 1: Illustration of the k-nearest neighbor classifier.
-The two classes are depicted by colors blue and grenn.
+The two classes are depicted by colors blue and green.
 The red rhombus will be tagged as being blue since most its neighbors are blue rather than green.

-2 kd-trees
+1 kd-trees

 First, we shall review a well known an widely used algorithm for this problem which is called kd-trees [1].
-The data structure holding the points is a tree.
+The data structure holds the points in a tree.
 Each subtree contains all the points in an axis aligned bounding box (maybe infinite).
 In each depth in the tree the bounding boxes are split along an axis (in a round robin order) at the median value of the points in the box.
 Splitting stops when the number of points in the box is sufficiently small, say one.

-Figure 2: Illustration of space partition generated by the kd-tree algorithm in $\mathbb{R}^2$ .
+Figure 2: Illustration of space partition generated by the kd-tree algorithm in \mathbb{R}^2 .
 The width of the separating lines indicate the depth in the tree of the corresponding split.

-It is quite simple to prove that inserting and deleting points requires O(log(n)) time.
-Thus, the entire construction time is bounded by $O(n \log(n))$ .
+It is quite simple to prove that inserting and deleting points requires $O(\log(n))$ time.
+Thus, the entire construction time is bounded by $O(n\log(n))$.